Bankdata/jaxws-gateway/README.md

 In the following section there will be provided code examples of each part of this library

 ### System environment and dependencies
-For this library i function you need to do the following:
+For this library to function you need to do the following:
 1) add these dependencies to your gradle.build file<br>
    `compile(group: 'org.apache.cxf', name: 'cxf-rt-frontend-jaxws', version: '3.3.3')`<br>
    `compile(group: 'org.apache.cxf', name: 'cxf-rt-transports-http', version: '3.3.3')`<br>